MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/taglist.md

 This code component provides a Tag List that provides flexible width rendering bound to a collection.

 > [!NOTE]
-> Component source code and more information available at the [Creator kit GitHub repository](https://github.com/microsoft/powercat-creator-kit).
+> Component source code and more information in the [GitHub code components repository](https://github.com/microsoft/powercat-code-components/tree/main/TagList).

 ## Limitations